Murder at 1600: Plot

 Regis eventually discovers that Chance once was Kyle's bodyguard herself.
 When he confronts her, Chance explains that one night she discovered Kyle beating up his girlfriend.
 The Secret Service covered up the beating so that Kyle would not be arrested for assault, and Chance asked to be reassigned and was replaced by Cash.
 Upon being confronted by Regis, Kyle denies that he murdered Carla, but provides a special piece of information: among the bookings she made, Carla supposedly also ordered a car - despite not having a driver's license.
 Later on, Regis and Chance discover that the most recent entries in Carla's appointment book were forged.

 With some clues left by Jordan, Regis finds out that Spikings has withheld several surveillance tapes from the night of the murder.
 Regis goes to Spikings' residence to question him; Spikings is willing to show the tape but is suddenly killed by a sniper.
 However, Regis and Chance escape the gunfire with the tape.
-They learn that Jordan engineered the murder in order to blackmail Neil into resigning, which would allow Dylan to assume office and have troops sent to North Korea.
+They learn that the sniper was Carla's murderer and that Jordan engineered the murder in order to blackmail Neil into resigning, which would allow Dylan to assume office and have troops sent to North Korea.

 Regis, Chance, and Regis's partner Stengel enter the White House tunnels.
 The sniper pursues them and wounds Stengel, but Chance manages to kill him.
 Pursued by the Secret Service, Regis just barely manages to get in contact with Neil and present him with the evidence of Jordan's conspiracy.
 Jordan attempts to shoot Neil, after being punched in the face, only for his shot to be intercepted by a handcuffed Chance, and he is killed by the Secret Service.
 Chance and Stengel are brought to a hospital, where they recover from their injuries.
 In gratitude for his rescue, Neil asks Regis if there is anything he can do, whereupon Regis brings up his impending eviction.